SantoshKumarA/spring-cloud-microservices/social-media-service/Readme.md

 ## Versioning
 Variety of Options
-1. URL (v1, v2)
+1. URL - Twitter (v1, v2)  (/v2/person) - part of URI
-2. Request Parameter
+2. Request Parameter - Amazon (/person?version=2) - code --> params = ""
-3. Header
+3. Header - Microsoft (X-API-VERSION=2) - code --> headers = ""
-4. Media Type
+4. Media Type - Github (using Accept headers: Accept: application/vnd.company.app-v2+json)  - code --> produces = ""

+### Factors to Consider:
+- URI Pollution
+- Misuse of HTTP Headers
+- Caching
+- Can one execute request on the browser?
+- API Documentation
+- Summary: No Perfect solution.
+- Think about versioning before it is needed.
+When starting the API design itself.
+- One Enterprise - One versioning Approach.
+-

 URLs
 URI Versioning